Samuel M. Ralston: Progressive agenda

+Described as “moderately liberal” and “genuinely liberal in thought and action” Ralston presided over a wide range of progressive social reforms during his time as governor.
 Thomas R. Marshall, Ralston's predecessor, had attempted to have a new constitution adopted but his plans were ruled unconstitutional by the Indiana Supreme Court who ruled a constitutional convention needed to be held.
 Ralston also favored creating a new constitution to enact numerous reforms that under the present constitution would have been illegal.
 To accomplish this goal, he began urging the General Assembly to call a constitutional convention.
 A bill was passed by the assembly in 1913 to permit the state to adopt a new constitution.
 The measure had to be submitted to a statewide referendum, as required by the current constitution, before the convention could be held.
 Outside of Indianapolis and the few industrial cities, there was little support for reform for industrial workers, the majority of the state's population was still rural.
 When the public voted in 1914, the measure was defeated, 235,140–338,947.

 His two projects with the longest impact on the state were the Utilities Law and the Vocational Education Act.
 Ralston advocated and obtained significant increases in education spending and began a system of free vocational education for the state's school students.
 The regulations he enacted on the public utility companies began a process that would take running water and electricity to the entire state.
 The state park system and the Indiana Department of Natural Resources were created along with several state parks.
 Carl G. Fisher lobbied Ralston to help him promote the creation of a large highway project.
 At his urging, Ralston helped launch an ambitious project to build a major inter-state highway.
-He arranged a meeting of seven governors and was able to sell them on a plan to build a highway throughout their states connecting Jacksonville, Florida with Chicago, Illinois with each state funding its portion of the road.
+He arranged a meeting of seven governors and was able to sell them on a plan to build a highway throughout their states connecting Jacksonville, Florida, with Chicago, Illinois, with each state funding its portion of the road.
 About twenty percent of the road's length would run through Indiana.
 The road was largest highway project in the United States up until that point, and resulted in the creation of the Dixie Highway, now US-31.
 Other important measures were passed during his term including Indiana's first worker's compensation program, the creation of the state's primary election system, and the creation of an inheritance tax.